 Represents anticipated Federal reimbursement for CWPPRA projects led by CPRA in which the State is initially incurring more than its 15% cost share during project implementation.
 Includes funding from previously appropriated budget surpluses (see Table 19 for details).
-Funding to be utilized for the implementation of Long Point Bayou Marsh Creation (CS-0085)
+Funding to be utilized for the implementation of Long Point Bayou Marsh Creation (CS-0085).
+4

-- 6. Funding to be utilized for Breton Landbridge Marsh Creation (West) (BS-0038), Central Wetlands Hydrologic Restoration (PO-0204), and Irish Bayou Living Shoreline Project (PO-0207). - Supplemental funding to augment construction of eligible projects (specific projects to be determined at a later date).
-7 Funding provided by Office of State Parks for Grand Isle State Park Improvements (BA-0214). - Represents anticipated Federal reimbursement for CWPPRA and WRDA OM&M activities led by CPRA in which the State is initially incurring more than its cost share during project 9. implementation.
+Funding to be utilized for Breton Landbridge Marsh Creation (West) (BS-0038), Central Wetlands Hydrologic Restoration (PO-0204), and Irish Bayou Living Shoreline (PO-0207).
+Supplemental funding to augment construction of eligible projects (specific projects to be determined at a later date).
+6

+8 Funding provided by Office of State Parks for Grand Isle State Park Improvements (BA-0214)

+Represents anticipated Federal reimbursement for CWPPRA and WRDA OM&M activities led by CPRA in which the State is initially incurring more than its cost share during project 9. implementation.

 10. Funding will be utilized for Regional Geology and Sediment Management tasks (see Table 13).

-11. Funding would be used to support planning activities for the FEMA Flood Mitigation Assistance Program and is subject to grant approval.
+Funding would be used to support planning activities for the FEMA Flood Mitigation Assistance Program and is subject to grant approval.
+Funding provided by LDEQ for development of a Gulf Hypoxia Program.